sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 If you don't include the "modules-container" attribute in any of your custom HTML, then all of your HTML will be imported as a single text module.
 {% endwarning %}

-If your HTML does contain drag & drop modules, then these modules will be imported into your campaign or template— allowing you to move and edit them as you normally would.
+If your HTML does contain drag & drop modules, then these modules will be imported into your campaign or template.
+This allows you to move and edit them as you normally would.

-However, if your custom HTML is not compatible with drag & drop, then your imported HTML will be imported as a text module.
+However, if your custom HTML is not compatible with drag & drop  then your imported HTML will be imported as a text module.

 {% anchor h3 %}
 Example HTML